 The 2020 Federal Drug Testing Custody and Control Form (CCF) was revised and recently approved by the Office of Management and Budget (OMB) on August 17, 2020.
-It is expected to begin being shipped out by the Laboratories this summer.
-Below you will find more information on the 2020 Federal CCF changes.
+It is currently in use.
+Below you will find more information on the current DOT CCF form and the 2020 Federal CCF changes.

 The revised custody and control form can be viewed here: https://www.samhsa.gov/sites/default/files/workplace/2020-fed-ccf-proof.pdf